daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/pricing.md

 ## Capacity Reservations

-You can reserve On-Demand instances capacity in a specify Availability Zone for any duration.
+You can reserve On-Demand instances capacity in a specific AZ for any duration.
 You will **always have access to EC2 capacity** when you need it.

 There is no time commitment (create/cancel anytime) but is not qualified for any discounts.
 You are charged at **On-Demand** rate whether you run the instances or not.
 Suitable for short-term.

+You can also implement automation to procure and cancel capacity, as well as terminate instances once they are no longer needed.